General Terms and Conditions

 13. Governing law and jurisdiction

 13.1.
-The SaaS agreement including the present T&Cs shall be subject to and governed by Swiss law (excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG) of 11 April 1980).
+These T&Cs (whether standalone or as part of a SaaS agreement) shall be subject to and governed by Swiss law (excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG) of 11 April 1980).

 13.2.
-Any dispute, controversy or claim arising out of, or in relation to, the agreement between Provider and Customer, including the validity, invalidity, breach, or termination thereof, shall exclusively be brought before the ordinary courts at Provider’s registered domicile in the city of Zurich, Canton of Zurich, Switzerland.
+Any dispute, controversy or claim arising out of, or in relation to these T&Cs, including the validity, invalidity, breach, or termination thereof, shall exclusively be brought before the ordinary courts at Provider’s registered domicile in the city of Zurich, Canton of Zurich, Switzerland.